gatojardin/website/src/About.md

 layout: base.njk
 ---
 ## About Me
 I work as a Project Manager for a company that develops **Drupal** websites,occationally I also fill the role of information architech, UX designer and sitebuilder.
+But I want this to be a space outside from work.
 - Read [why I'm a Cat Garden in the internet](/blog/why)

 ## Website